Adamshepherd36/Adamshepherd36.github.io/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

-### Test
+### Analysis of Major Bank Stocks Performance from 2006 to 2016
 **Code:** [`Financial Project`](https://github.com/Adamshepherd36/Python_Projects/blob/main/Financial_Project.ipynb)

-**Goal:** To determine what factors contribute the most to a movie's success.
+**Goal:** To analyze and compare the stock performance of major banks from 2006 to 2016, identifying trends, correlations, and significant events affecting the stock performance.

-**Description:** The project focused on analyzing a dataset of movies released between 1980 and 2022.
-The dataset included movie titles, ratings, genres, release dates, budgets, gross earnings, and other relevant information.
-The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between budget and gross earnings, and implemented Pearson’s correlation statistical analysis.
+**Description:** This project involved analyzing the stock data of six major banks: Bank of America, Citigroup, Goldman Sachs, JPMorgan Chase, Morgan Stanley, and Wells Fargo.
+The analysis included loading and cleaning the data, calculating daily returns, performing exploratory data analysis (EDA), and visualizing the data using various plots and statistical measures.
+The analysis aimed to identify trends, correlations, and significant events affecting the stock performance over the specified period.

-**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+**Skills:** Data cleaning, data analysis, financial analysis, data visualization, time series analysis, statistical analysis.

-**Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.
+**Technology:** Python, Pandas, NumPy, Seaborn, Matplotlib, Plotly, Cufflinks.

-**Results:** Using Python functions the analysis revealed that votes and budget have the highest correlation with gross earnings, while the company has no significant correlation.
+**Results:** The analysis revealed key insights into the volatility and performance of the bank stocks.
+Significant findings include the identification of the most and least volatile stocks, the highest and lowest returns, and the impact of major financial events.
+Correlation matrices and heatmaps were used to illustrate the relationships between the different bank stocks.

 ### Tech Store Sales Analysis